Color Me a Kidlit Writer

 For decades, Nannie Cox Jackson (1865-1953) was an inspiring domestic science (home economics) teacher at Jefferson School.
 She taught her students--boys and girls--how to cook, sew, crochet, and knit so they could live respectably and independently.

-How proud Mrs. Jackson's students must have been to be able to design and sew their own dresses like the eighth-grade graduation dress Viola Green Porter (1898-1985) is seen wearing above.
+How proud Mrs. Jackson's students must have been to be able to design and sew their own dresses like the eighth-grade graduation dress Viola Green Porter (1898-1985) is seen wearing in the photograph to the right.

 Mrs. Jackson had a big and generous heart.
 She ensured that every child at Jefferson School had a hot meal for lunch.
 She even helped establish the first hot lunch program within the city's public schools.
 During segregation, Mrs. Jackson was a huge supporter of Jefferson School's football team.
 She helped them acquire uniforms and provided them with transportation to and from practice and away games using a truck owned by her family's business.
 After home games, she fed both teams, their coaches and doctors a hearty meal that began with soup.
 A favorite menu item on the dinner plate was Mrs. Jackson's homemade meatballs.